adfharrison1/go-db/README.md

 **Response**: `200 OK` with JSON array of documents

+**Index Optimization**: The find endpoints automatically use indexes when available for faster queries.
+If you create an index on a field (e.g., `age`), queries filtering by that field will use the index for optimal performance.
+Multiple indexes are combined using AND logic for compound queries.

 #### Find Documents with Pagination

 The database supports both **offset/limit** and **cursor-based** pagination for efficient data retrieval: